taosdata/TDengine/documentation20/en/03.architecture/docs.md

 TDengine uses a data-driven method to write the data from buffer into hard disk for persistent storage.
 When the cached data in vnode reaches a certain volume, TDengine will also pull up the disk-writing thread to write the cached data into persistent storage in order not to block subsequent data writing.
 TDengine will open a new database log file when the data is written, and delete the old database log file after written successfully to avoid unlimited log growth.

-To make full use of the characteristics of time-series data, TDengine splits the data stored in persistent storage by a vnode into multiple files, each file only saves data for a fixed number of days, which is determined by the system configuration parameter “`days`”.
+To make full use of the characteristics of time-series data, TDengine splits the data stored in persistent storage by a vnode into multiple files, each file only saves data for a fixed number of days, which is determined by the system configuration parameter `days`.
 By so, for the given start and end date of a query, you can locate the data files to open immediately without any index, thus greatly speeding up reading operations.

-For time-series data, there is generally a retention policy, which is determined by the system configuration parameter “`keep`”.
+For time-series data, there is generally a retention policy, which is determined by the system configuration parameter `keep`.
 Data files exceeding this set number of days will be automatically deleted by the system to free up storage space.

 Given “days” and “keep” parameters, the total number of data files in a vnode is: keep/days.
 The total number of data files should not be too large or too small.
 10 to 100 is appropriate.
 Based on this principle, reasonable days can be set.
 In the current version, parameter “keep” can be modified, but parameter “days” cannot be modified once it is set.

 In each data file, the data of a table is stored by blocks.
 A table can have one or more data file blocks.
 In a file block, data is stored in columns, occupying a continuous storage space, thus greatly improving the reading speed.
-The size of file block is determined by the system parameter “`maxRows`” (the maximum number of records per block), and the default value is 4096.
+The size of file block is determined by the system parameter `maxRows` (the maximum number of records per block), and the default value is 4096.
 This value should not be too large or too small.
 If it is too large, the data locating in search will cost longer; if too small, the index of data block is too large, and the compression efficiency will be low with slower reading speed.

 Each data file (with a .data postfix) has a corresponding index file (with a .head postfix).
 The index file has summary information of a data block for each table, recording the offset of each data block in the data file, start and end time of data and other information, so as to lead system quickly locate the data to be found.
 Each data file also has a corresponding last file (with a .last postfix), which is designed to prevent data block fragmentation when written in disk.
-If the number of written records from a table does not reach the system configuration parameter “`minRows`” (minimum number of records per block), it will be stored in the last file first.
+If the number of written records from a table does not reach the system configuration parameter `minRows` (minimum number of records per block), it will be stored in the last file first.
 When write to disk next time, the newly written records will be merged with the records in last file and then written into data file.

-When data is written to disk, it is decided whether to compress the data according to system configuration parameter “`comp`”.
+When data is written to disk, it is decided whether to compress the data according to system configuration parameter `comp`.
 TDengine provides three compression options: no compression, one-stage compression and two-stage compression, corresponding to comp values of 0, 1 and 2 respectively.
 One-stage compression is carried out according to the type of data.
 Compression algorithms include delta-delta coding, simple 8B method, zig-zag coding, LZ4 and other algorithms.
 Two-stage compression is based on one-stage compression and compressed by general compression algorithm, which has higher compression ratio.

 ### Tiered Storage